NormalNvim/NormalNvim/README.md

 ## Credits
 Originally it took AstroVim as base.
 But implements [this VIM config](https://github.com/Zeioth/vim-zeioth-config).
 Code has been simplified while retaining its core features.

+## FAQ
+* How do I disable the tabs?
+You either ":set showtabline=0" or check the plugin heirline.
+Here is where we implement the logic.